 Execute outbound order

 In this step, you execute the outbound and transportation process.
-If it is a self-pickup, take the customer’s “formal order” as the basis for picking up; regularly file the customer’s receipt and pass it to the business department for reference; feedback the delivery information to Business unit.
+If it is a self-pickup, take the customer’s formal order as the basis for picking up; regularly file the customer’s receipt and pass it to the business department for reference; feedback on the delivery information to the Business unit.

 Print customer invoices according to the actual outgoing quantity; if it is a value-added tax invoice, print it through a particular tax control system; if it is a non-value-added tax invoice, print it through this system; record the invoice number and write off the accounts receivable later in accordance with.